steelwheels/JSTerminal/Documents/UsersManual.md

 This is a sample screen short of this application.
 ![Main window](./Images/main-screenshot.png)

+You can see some sample scripts at [sample scripts](https://github.com/steelwheels/JSTools/blob/master/Document/samples/sample.md).

 ## Menu
 This section describes about functions of desktop menu items.
 ### File Menu